-To assist in the submission of this information, the publicly available Pydro Explorer tool "Scribble" facilitates report compilation to an Excel spreadsheet.
-In addition, each contractor will receive a Weekly Report Excel Template with documented instructions which mirrors the Excel report produced by the "Scribble" tool.
-Contractors will have the option to use "Scribble" or the Excel Template.
+The publicly available Pydro Explorer tool "Scribble" facilitates semi-automated report compilation to an Excel spreadsheet.
+NOAA field units shall use Scribble for weekly progress submission.
+Contractors may use Scribble or use the Weekly Report Excel Template provided by the Project Manager.
 The Excel reports shall be submitted to the Google Drive folder specified in the Project Instructions.